cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 ## What’s next

-With your Wordhoard API set up and ready to go, you could now try [adding a new book](adding-a-book.md) to the collection, or [retrieving a book using any of its properties](fetching-a-book-by-property.md).
-For more detailed information about Wordhoard and its other nifty features, check out our [documentation](https://cherylkc.github.io/catalog-service/overview.html).
+With your WordHoard API set up and ready to go, you could now try [adding a new book](adding-a-book.md) to the collection, or [retrieving a book using any of its properties](fetching-a-book-by-property.md).
+For more detailed information about WordHoard and its other nifty features, check out our [documentation](https://cherylkc.github.io/catalog-service/overview.html).